spraveena/spraveena/README.md

 ### Research Background

 I am currently a doctoral candidate at [CAANLab](https://caanlab.ca) in Memorial University of Newfoundland working on exploring how different musical timbres are encoded in physiological signals under the supervision of Ben Zendel.
-I previously completed my BEng in Computer Science in Nanyang Technological University (NTU) in 2015 and also obtained a MSc in Informtion Studies.
+I previously completed my BEng in Computer Science in Nanyang Technological University (NTU) in 2015 and also obtained a MSc in Information Studies.

 ### I can be reached at:
 [Email](psatkunaraja@mun.ca)<br>